potionfactory/LetsMove/README.md

 Version History
 ---------------

+* 1.10
+	- Fixed deprecation warnings that show up when building against the OS X 10.9 SDK.

 * 1.9
 	- Removed OS X 10.4 support
 	- Properly detect if the running app is in a disk image